Update: Norway introduces its strictest entry rules since March 2020.

 Visiting the Visa Section: To protect both our staff and applicants from the risk of infection, we do not accept visitors to the Visa Section in Accra.
 If the Norwegian Directorate of Immigration (UDI) has asked for an interview in a family immigration or educational case, we will schedule a telephone interview with the applicant at one of the VFS visa centres.
 The Visa Section is staffed each working day, and we will answer e-mails within 1-3 days.

 Representation: Until recently, embassies of some other Schengen countries handled visa applications on behalf of Norway in several countries in West Africa.
 All these agreements on visa handling by representation are now suspended.
-The Embassy in Accra will now handle visa applications from Cameroon, Guinea-Bissau, Sao Tome and Principe, Mali and Burkina Faso.
+The Embassy in Accra will now handle visa applications from Cameroon, Cape Verde, Guinea-Bissau, Sao Tome and Principe, Mali and Burkina Faso.
 Applicants from these countries must submit their applications for a short stay visa through one of the VFS Global visa centres listed above.

 Additionally, Norway no longer handles Schengen visa applications from residents of Nigeria that wish to visit Iceland.
 Residents of Nigeria that wish to visit Iceland must contact the Icelandic Directorate of Immigration in order to obtain information about how they currently should apply.
 The Embassy still issues entry or D visas to holders of Icelandic residence permits, upon request from the Icelandic Directorate of Immigration.